This homemade walnut milk makes a rich and creamy plant-based, dairy-free milk that is usable in sweet or savory recipes.

 Instructions

-- Place walnuts in a medium bowl and cover with about two inches of water.
+- Place walnuts in a medium bowl and cover them with water.

 - Let soak overnight or for seven hours, at least.